Choo hits grand slam as Rangers pound White Sox 12-5

 TRAINER'S ROOM

 Rangers: LHP Cole Hamels' status remained up in the air a day after he was scratched from his scheduled start because of neck stiffness.
-Manager Jeff Banister was waiting for Hamels to play catch Friday before making an announcement. ...
+Manager Jeff Banister said he might be ready to pitch in the three-game series against the Yankees that starts Monday.
+Hamels hasn't pitched since May 11 so he could be available against New York even if the Rangers place him on the 10-day disabled list. ...
 Banister said the reports on RHP Tim Lincecum (blister on right middle finger) were "much improved" following his latest rehab outing for Triple-A Round Rock on Thursday.
 The two-time NL Cy Young Award winner has been working in relief and has a 7.11 ERA in five rehab appearances.

-White Sox: Delmonico is expected to miss four to six weeks after he was hit by a pitch from Moore in the second inning. ...
+White Sox: Delmonico is expected to miss four to six weeks after he was hit by a pitch from Moore in the second inning.
+The White Sox will make two roster moves with him going on the disabled list and Fulmer getting sent to the minors. ...
 The White Sox got another visit from Danny Farquhar, and they continue to be encouraged by the reliever's recovery from a brain hemorrhage last month.

 UP NEXT